NascuBB/ShablePrefix/docs/getting prefix.md

 # How to get prefix of guild
-Maybe it would be a ping command or something else.To get prefix you must:
+Maybe it would be a ping command or something else.
+To get prefix you must:
 ```cs
         //command example (little bit stupid, but nevermind)
         [Command("getPrefix")]